smonto2/PTFA/README.md

 # Probabilistic Targeted Factor Analysis (PTFA)

-**PTFA** is a probabilistic extension of Partial Least Squares (PLS), designed to extract latent factors from predictors $(X)$ and targets $(Y)$ for optimal prediction.
+`ptfa` provides an implementation of Probabilistic Targeted Factor Analysis, a probabilistic extension of Partial Least Squares (PLS) designed to extract latent factors from features $(X)$ to optimally predict a set of pre-specified target variables $(Y)$.
 It leverages an Expectation-Maximization (EM) algorithm for robust parameter estimation, accommodating challenges such as missing data, stochastic volatility, and dynamic factors.

 The framework balances flexibility and efficiency, providing an alternative to traditional methods like principal component analysis (PCA) and standard PLS by incorporating probabilistic foundations.